google/flutter-desktop-embedding/macOS-Security.md

 For instance, using the file\_chooser plugin requires adding either the `com.apple.security.files.user-selected.read-only` or `com.apple.security.files.user-selected.read-write` entitlement.
+Another common entitlement is `com.apple.security.network.client`, which you will need to add if you make any network requests.

 Using App Sandbox is required if you plan to distribute your application in the App Store.